 We also seek clarification of the provisions of Sec.
 10.33 outlining "best practices."
 These provisions seem subject to a broad range of interpretations.
 For example, one observer might describe a given instance of client interaction as reflecting very clear communication.
 Another might describe the same instance as reflecting a significant lack of communication.
-Especially with a subject as complex as taxes, it will often be impossible to demonstrate that one observer is right and the other wrong.

 We do understand that practitioners will not be subject to discipline by the IRS for a real or perceived failure to follow the regulatory definition of "best practices."
 However, we have great concerns over the impact of these regulations on civil court actions.
 Plaintiffs' attorneys will interpret the already mentioned requirement of clear communications in the way that best serves their clients' interests.
-Where the regulations lend themselves to such a broad range of interpretation, it will be difficult (and expensive) for defendants to protect themselves against potential self-serving interpretations.
+This results in an unfair disadvantage to potential defendants.